 Curriculum & Instruction

-The school curriculum strengthens the Catholic identity by incorporating prayer, character building, liturgies, Bible teachings, and Christian living into the school day.
+The school curriculum strengthens the Catholic identity by incorporating prayer, Christian service, character building, liturgies, Bible teachings, and Christian living into the school day.
 Each school day opens at assembly with prayer based on the Gospel message and closes with classroom prayer.
 Additional prayer opportunities occur throughout the day.
 All students are encouraged to offer special intentions for school-wide prayer.
 Teachers access the CTN resources and websites to enhance religion lessons and offer reinforcement about the liturgical seasons, the Mass, the Gospel message, and the lives of the saints.
 Throughout the year, the students attend monthly school Masses hosted by each class and the Student Council.
-Each class also hosts a monthly Sunday family Mass during the school year.
+Each class also hosts two monthly Sunday family Masses during the school year.
 The School Family Program provides students the opportunity to reach out and get to know students from different grades as they celebrate spiritual and holiday events together.
 The school offers opportunities for the sacrament of Reconciliation during the Advent and Lenten seasons.
 Weekly during Lent the students participate in Stations of the Cross and during Holy Week, the students participate in a Living Stations of the Cross prayer service.

 Curriculum is augmented with teacher resource materials that focus on specific skills and areas of needed growth.
 In addition to the basic instructional resources used in each classroom, the school maintains a recently updated, student friendly library with a video collection.
 Students use the library to research a wide variety of subjects, build an enjoyment of reading, and improve their reading skills.
 Textbook publisher websites are accessed in the classrooms to augment lessons and provide students opportunities to improve skills through interactive enrichment lessons.
-School subscriptions to Discovery Education, Brainpop, and TCR Newsbank are accessed in the classrooms to improve student learning and enrich the curriculum.
+School subscriptions to Discovery Education, Brainpop, Stride Academy, and Quizhub are accessed in the classrooms to improve student learning and enrich the curriculum.

 Cathedral Chapel School provides unique opportunities in fine arts by way of individual and class instruction.
 The art program offers students an opportunity to explore their talents in a variety of creative endeavors.
 Students learn the techniques of drawing, painting, sculpting, collage, mosaic, and the use of color in various mediums.
 Students not only create their own pieces of art, but also learn to work cooperatively in producing art.
 Students are encouraged to enter local community as well as Archdiocesan art and writing competitions.
 Every Cathedral Chapel student also benefits from formal classroom music lessons.
 Every class has music lessons twice weekly during which they sing, learn musical notation, study instruments, and learn about music theory and performance.
 Students actually write song lyrics and showcase their vocal and instrumental talents.

 Field trips throughout the year reinforce state standards, foster achievement of the SLE's, enhance the student learning in religion, science, fine arts, social studies, and language arts.
-School field trips include California missions, parks, science centers, aquariums, museums, Broadway musicals, major technology corporations, and classic plays.
+School field trips include California missions, parks, science centers, aquariums, museums, presidential libraries, working farms, Broadway musicals, major technology corporations, and classic plays.
 Students also learn from various speakers who come to the school.
 Students have benefited from the presentations of doctors, lawyers, educators, police officers, firefighters, stockbrokers, pilots, members of the military, actors, fashion designers, and entrepreneurs.
-Student assemblies have been held to focus on Native American Culture, Irish music and dance, as well as traffic safety, and fire prevention.
+Student assemblies have been held to focus on Native American Culture, dramatic arts, Irish music and dance, as well as traffic safety, and fire prevention.